delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯
-Known Installation Issues
+Known Installation and Upgrading Issues
 ________________________________________________________________________________

-1) Any source code formatting preferences you may have set when using CodeSnip v1.0.3 or earlier will be lost when upgrading to CodeSnip v1.1 or later.
-This is because the storage format for source code formatting changed at v1.1.
+1) Users of v1.0.3 or earlier will loose any source code formatting preferences when upgrading to the latest version.
 If you experience this problem you need to reset your preferences via the "Tools | Preferences" menu option.

-2) When upgrading from v1.x or v2.x to v3.0 and later any custom syntax highlighting is ignored and the new default highlighting is restored.
+2) Syntax highlighting preferences will be lost when upgrading from any v1.x or v2.x release and the new v3 default highlighting style will be used.
 This can be changed from the Syntax Highlighter tab of the Preferences dialog box, accessed from the "Tools | Preferences" menu option.